35+ Unique Gifts from Barcelona You’ll Love to Bring Home

 2. Custom Jewelry

-One thing that totally surprised me after moving to Barcelona is how amazing the jewelry scene is here.
+One thing that surprised me after moving to Barcelona is how many great jewelry boutiques there are around the city.

-There are some really cute jewelry shops in the El Born neighborhood where you can design your own piece or even get a permanent bracelet (such a fun souvenir idea!).
+Some of my favorite jewelry shops are in the El Born neighborhood, where you can create a custom piece or even get a permanent bracelet welded on the spot.

 I’m also obsessed with the jewelry featuring the Barcelona flower (“La Flor de Barcelona”).

-It’s the little four-petal design you’ll see on tiles around the city, and you can find it on rings, necklaces, and more.
+It’s the little four-petal design you’ll see on sidewalk tiles around the city, and you can find it on bracelets, necklaces, earrings, and more.

 Where to Buy: Jewelry stores in the El Born neighborhood like I Wear Dolls